JDouglas451/riscv_microprocessor_sim/README.md

 Author: Joshua Douglas (jdoug344)

 ## Building RSKAPI
+Before making use of the Makefile, it may be necessary to modify the paths at the head of the file (specifically, the paths to the riscv toolchain).

 To build the mockup with gcc test flags, run the following:
 ```
 $ make debug